of the Professional Photographers of Los Angeles County

 Embedded Color Profiles: sRGB or Adobe RGB only.
 Any other color space will result in disqualification.

-Images must be submitted via our on-line DPC Entry Form during the image submission dates (see schedule.)
-Payment can be made during the image submission process (MasterCard or VISA only), or separately on the night of the DPC competition (Cash or Check only.)
+Images must be submitted through the PrintCompetition.com website during the image submission dates (see schedule.)
+Payment must be made during the image submission process (MasterCard or VISA only).

 ALL SUBMISSIONS ARE FINAL.
 NO CHANGES TO YOUR ENTRY ARE PERMITTED ONCE IT IS SUBMITTED.
 YOU MAY NOT CHANGE THE TITLE, CONTENT, OR TYPE OF ANY ENTRY AFTER YOU SUBMIT PAYMENT TO FINALIZE THE ENTRY.